kyrolabs/skeleton-theme/README.md

-# Skeleton React
+# Skeleton Theme

-A port of [Skeleton](https://www.skeleton.dev/) Theme for Svelte to React.
-Embed Tailwind.
+A port of [Skeleton](https://www.skeleton.dev/) Theme for Svelte to all frameworks using Tailwind